hvester/EndpointBuilder/README.md

 ### Routing

-Routing tree is represented with `Endpoints` type, which can be composed using functions in `Routing` module.
+Routing tree is represented with `Endpoints` type, which can be built using functions in `Routing` module.

 Single endpoint without HTTP verb defined can be created with `route` function as follows: